Develop Training is supporting Gas Safety Week 2020

-Develop Training has pledged its support for Gas Safety Week (16th-22nd September 2019) and will be raising awareness about the importance of gas safety.
+Develop Training has pledged its support for Gas Safety Week (14th-20th September 2020) and is helping to raise awareness about the importance of gas safety.

-The ninth annual Gas Safety Week sees organisations from across the UK working together to raise awareness of the dangers of poorly maintained gas appliances, which can cause gas leaks, fires, explosions and carbon monoxide (CO) poisoning.
+As we celebrate the tenth year of Gas Safety Week, organisations from across the UK are working together to raise awareness of the dangers of poorly maintained gas appliances, which can cause gas leaks, fires, explosions and carbon monoxide (CO) poisoning.

-This year, Gas Safety Week is addressing a whole range of gas safety matters with a focus on addressing the needs of the most vulnerable - from advice about how to keep vulnerable loved ones gas safe, to raising awareness of using a registered engineer who is legally qualified, to ensure consumers don't become vulnerable to illegal gas work though lack of awareness.
+This year, Gas Safety Week is addressing a whole range of gas safety matters with a focus on community safety in these difficult times - from advice about how to stay gas safe, to raising awareness of using a registered engineer who is legally qualified, to ensure consumers don't suffer from the effects of illegal gas work though lack of awareness.

-Jonathan Samuel, chief executive for Gas Safe Register, said: "It's great to see so many people supporting Gas Safety Week this year to help spread important and, in some cases, lifesaving advice about gas safety.
-It's so vital that we help people to know not to cut corners with gas and always ask a suitably qualified Gas Safe registered engineer to work on gas appliances at their home to stay gas safe."
+Jonathan Samuel, chief executive for Gas Safe Register, said: "It's great to see so many people supporting Gas Safety Week this year to help share important and, in some cases, lifesaving advice about gas safety.
+It's vital in these uncertain times to look out for the safety of our local communities and ensure people always use a suitably qualified Gas Safe registered engineer to work on gas appliances at their home.
+It's how we can all work together to stay gas safe."

-Keep up-to-date with Gas Safe Register's updates and advice throughout Gas Safety Week by following @GasSafeRegister on Facebook, Twitter and Instagram and search #GSW19.
+Keep up-to-date with Gas Safe Register's updates and advice throughout Gas Safety Week by following @GasSafeRegister on Facebook, Twitter and Instagram and search #GSW20 and #GasSafetyWeek.

 Top tips for gas safety